 Collections Access Project

 The July 2012 grant allowed us to expand our existing online initiative over the course of two years by including in depth content for about 90 European and Contemporary objects.
-The end result will be valuable to both online and museum visitors.
-Each selected object will have a publication quality photograph, an essay that offers the object’s artistic and historical context, plus its provenance and exhibition history from the museum's files.
+Each selected object has a publication quality photograph, an essay that offers the object’s artistic and historical context, plus its provenance and exhibition history from the museum's files.

 In addition to featuring these selected objects, the museum has updated all of its 2,500 artist records.
 For the first time, online visitors can search these records for artists and easily find all of their objects in the Currier’s collection.
-Records for local artists represented in the collection will also include a short biography about the artist.
+Records for local artists represented in the collection also have a short biography about the artist.

 We would like to thank the following individuals for their participation in this project :